Convex geometry over ordered hyperfields: Ordered hyperfields

-\begin{example} Let $\HH = \FF/U$ be an ordered factor hyperfield.
-As a corollary of Theorem~\ref{factororder}, we observe that the factor map $\tau\colon \FF \rightarrow \HH$ is an order preserving homomorphism. \end{example} \begin{example} Extending Example~\ref{ex:sign+hom}, for any ordered hyperfield there exists an order preserving homomorphism to the sign hyperfield
+\begin{example} Let $\HH = \FF/U$ be an ordered quotient hyperfield.
+As a corollary of Theorem~\ref{quotientorder}, we observe that the quotient map $\tau\colon \FF \rightarrow \HH$ is an order preserving homomorphism. \end{example} \begin{example} Extending Example~\ref{ex:sign+hom}, for any ordered hyperfield there exists an order preserving homomorphism to the sign hyperfield